DiegoAndresGlez/TrashMonster/README.md

 ![](https://i.imgur.com/Q1CVanc.gif)

 * Trash Monster was made for Windows 10 y 11.
-* This was my first time working with an OOP language.
+* This was my first project working with an OOP language like Java.